We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 We do the research so you can find trusted products for your health and wellness.

-Ritual is a subscription-based supplement company that offers a variety of multivitamins, protein powders, and other dietary supplements made from simple, high quality ingredients.
+Ritual offers a variety of multivitamins, protein powders, and other supplements made from simple, high quality ingredients.
+It’s become one of the most popular supplement brands since launching in 2016, thanks to its transparency and traceable ingredients.

-Quality testing: According to the company, all Ritual products are tested for heavy metals, contaminants, and label accuracy by an independent lab, and several are certified by third-party organizations, including United States Pharmacopeia (USP) and Informed Sport.
+Quality testing: According to the company, all Ritual products are tested for heavy metals, contaminants, and label accuracy by an independent lab, and some are certified by third-party organizations, including United States Pharmacopeia (USP) and Informed Sport.

 Delayed-release capsules: The company’s multivitamins are made using delayed-release capsules, which are designed to dissolve in your small intestine rather than your stomach.
 According to Ritual, this is gentler on your stomach, meaning you don’t have to pair your multivitamin with meals.